 While there were many retail topics addressed at Shoptalk, social influencers and commerce notably stood out as a proven successful strategy but still new enough for retailers to be considered innovative should they break into it.

 Need help with influencers?
-Click here to chat with a video commerce specialist and learn how TVPage can help launch your own turnkey ambassador marketing program!
+Click here to chat with a video commerce specialist and learn how Creatable can help launch your own turnkey ambassador marketing program!

 Original Source: Influencers Taking Over Retail Strategy